gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-05/index.md

 - **Ignore changes to various S3 configuration**: A bug was introduced in our `v0.63.0` release of this repo.
 When upgrading the `private-s3-bucket` module, a race condition in the plan could leave your S3 bucket in a state where configurations were actually removed.
 The plan would show in-place updates, but depending on execution order and completion of the AWS API calls, the update to remove the configuration could happen last, thereby removing the configuration on the bucket.
-While not ideal, you could work around this issue by running `apply` a second time, picking up the discrepancy and adding the configurations back to the bucket, but this update makes it so you don't have to run `apply` a second time.
+While not ideal, you could work around this issue by running `apply` a second time, picking up the discrepancy and adding the configurations back to the bucket, but this update makes it so you don&apos;t have to run `apply` a second time.
 When upgrading your modules, including making them AWS Provider v4 compatible, we recommend using this `v0.65.1` version.
 See the PR and associated issue for more details.